Charlotte Flair: Divas Champion (2015–2016)

-On the August 31 episode of Raw, Charlotte overcame fellow Team PCB members' records in the first ever Divas Beat the Clock Challenge, and was named the new number one contender to Nikki Bella's Divas Championship.
-Her title match against Nikki Bella, initially advertised for Night of Champions, took place on the September 14 episode of Raw, so Charlotte could stop Bella from surpassing AJ Lee's record and becoming the longest-reigning Divas Champion.
+On the August 31 episode of Raw, Flair overcame fellow Team PCB members' records in the first ever Divas Beat the Clock Challenge, and was named the new number one contender to Nikki Bella's Divas Championship.
+Her title match against Nikki Bella, initially advertised for Night of Champions, took place on the September 14 episode of Raw, so Flair could stop Bella from surpassing AJ Lee's record and becoming the longest-reigning Divas Champion.
 Charlotte won the match by disqualification after she pinned Brie due to the twins switching places, causing Nikki to retain her title and beat the record in the process.
 On September 20 at Night of Champions, Charlotte defeated Nikki in a rematch to win the Divas Championship for the first time.
 During Charlotte's celebration the following night on Raw, Paige cut a worked shoot promo and turned on her and Lynch, berating them and the Divas division.
-Paige acted as if she wanted to reconcile with Lynch and Charlotte, only to attack them both and cement her departure from the team the night after Charlotte retained her championship against Nikki Bella at Hell in a Cell on October 25.
+Paige acted as if she wanted to reconcile with Lynch and Flair, only to attack them both and cement her departure from the team the night after Flair retained her championship against Nikki Bella at Hell in a Cell on October 25.
 Charlotte then retained her title against Paige on three occasions—at Survivor Series on November 22, in a rematch the following night on Raw and at TLC: Tables, Ladders & Chairs on December 13.

-In November, Charlotte began displaying villainous traits after defeating her friend Becky Lynch by feigning a leg injury, followed by a distraction provided by her father.
-Throughout December, the relationship between Charlotte and Lynch continued to strain, and after losing to her on the January 4, 2016, episode Raw, Charlotte attacked Lynch and solidified her villainous turn in the process for the first time since 2014 in NXT.
+In November, Flair began displaying villainous traits after defeating her friend Becky Lynch by feigning a leg injury, followed by a distraction provided by her father.
+Throughout December, the relationship between Charlotte and Lynch continued to strain, and after losing to her on the January 4, 2016, episode Raw, Flair attacked Lynch and solidified her villainous turn in the process for the first time since 2014 in NXT.
 Charlotte retained the Divas Championship against Lynch with help from her father three days later on SmackDown, and at the Royal Rumble on January 24.
 In February, after she lost to her in a non–title match, Brie Bella received a title match at Fastlane on February 21, where Charlotte once again retained her title.
-A few weeks later, on March 12 at Roadblock, Charlotte retained the title against Natalya.
+A few weeks later, on March 12 at Roadblock, Flair retained the title against Natalya.
 Also in March, Charlotte caused a number one contender's match between Lynch and Banks to end in a no contest after she attacked both contenders.
-As a result, a triple threat match between Charlotte, Banks and Lynch for the Divas Championship was scheduled for WrestleMania 32.
+As a result, a triple threat match between Flair, Banks and Lynch for the Divas Championship was scheduled for WrestleMania 32.
 At the event on April 3, a new WWE Women's Championship replaced the Divas Championship and Charlotte defeated Banks and Lynch to become the inaugural champion.